Pljevlja: Ottoman Empire

 In 1465, the Ottoman Empire conquered Pljevlja.
 During the Ottoman offensive, the fortress of Kukanj, the residence of Stjepan Vukčić Kosača, was destroyed.
 Fearing an onslaught, many merchants, almost all feudal land owners and wealthier population fled from Pljevlja, seeking refuge in the Republic of Venice, Republic of Ragusa, or further north into the Kingdom of Hungary or Austrian Empire.
 In Turkish, the town was known as Taslıca ("rocky").

 In the Ottoman defter (census book) of 1475/76, the majority of local inhabitants were Eastern Orthodox Christian, numbering some 101 households.
 The town was expanded into a kasaba, a larger Ottoman city without a fortress.
 The 15th and 16th centuries were a period of much construction in the city: in 1465 the Holy Trinity Monastery was founded, in 1569 Husein-paša's mosque was built and during the 16th century the city got a sewage system.
-When the center of Sanjak of Herzegovina was moved to Pljevlja from Foča in 1572, the city started to change rapidly: urban housing increased: 72 houses in 1468, 150 in 1516, 300 in 1570; in the 17th century Pljevlja had around 650 houses in the city center and over 400 in the surrounding area.
-The first Muslim religious school (madrasa), was built in the 17th century; water-works were constructed in the 18th century.
+When the center of Sanjak of Herzegovina was moved to Pljevlja from Foča in 1572, the city started to change rapidly: urban housing increased: there were 72 houses here in 1468, 150 in 1516, and 300 in 1570; in the 17th century Pljevlja had around 650 houses in the city center and over 400 in the surrounding area.
+The first Muslim religious school (madrasa) was built in the 17th century; waterworks were constructed in the 18th century.
 The Russian consul visited Pljevlja in the 19th century and wrote that Pljevlja was a very beautiful oriental city with gardens and fountains, mosques and churches and over 800 houses in the city center (7,000 citizens) which made Pljevlja the second largest city in the Herzegovina Sanjak besides Mostar.
 After two big fires that burned the city center to the ground, the city's economy was ruined.
 That was the reason for displacing the center of Herzegovina to Mostar in 1833.
 After 1833 the city stagnated in both an economic and cultural sense.

 In 1875, after a failed uprising, mass emigration took place around Pljevlja in the direction of Užice, Valjevo and the Drina river basin.